Blosc/bloscpack/ANNOUNCE.rst

 The Python API naming has been overhauled and a few functions have been deprecated.
-Also the documentation for the Python API has been extended to inlcude more uses cases and potential applications.
+Also the documentation for the Python API has been extended to include more uses cases and potential applications.

 A big thank you goes out to Daniel Stender from the Debian project for his continued efforts to package the Blosc stack -- including python-blosc -- for